Impact Summary: U.S. Import Tariffs on Vehicles & Metals (2025)

 • Rate: 25% on passenger vehicles and light trucks, as well as key automotive parts (engines, transmissions, powertrain parts and electrical components).

-• Applies at Every Stage: The tariff is charged each time a component enters the USA.
-That means raw materials, modules, and fully assembled vehicles will all be subject to the tax as they move through production.
+• Applies at Every Stage: The tariff can be charged each time a component enters the USA.
+That means raw materials, modules, and fully assembled vehicles can be subject to the tax as they move through production.
+At this time USMCA-compliant components are tariff free from Canada and Mexico.

-• To be determined if tariffs of key automotive parts extend to commercial vehicles such as medium & heavy-duty models (class 4 – 8).
+• The key automotive parts apply to commercial vehicles such as medium & heavy-duty models (class 4 – 8).

 • To be determined how key automotive parts will be covered by the US, Mexico, Canada (USMCA), which would prevent tariffs from applying to certain parts.
 USMCA replaced NAFTA.

-3. Tariff of 25% on Imported Steel, Aluminum, and Copper
+4. Tariff of 50% on Imported Steel and Aluminum

 • Raw Materials: As an example, bar stock of steel and aluminum